 The road eventually turns into a climber's trail, well cairned, leading to the cliffs.
 The approach is obvious and involves about 800' of elevation gain.

 Wow!
 This is a sweet pitch!
 Climb the clean, right-facing dihedral.
 It is mostly thin hands, but it has a little wide section in the middle to keep things interesting.
 This route would have a line in it if it was located in Indian Creek!
 There is a second pitch according to the book that we did not climb....[more]Browse More Classics in CO

-News and Events For Carpenter Ridge - Paradise Wall
+Local Information for Carpenter Ridge - Paradise Wall

 I knew it was a matter of time before this gem became more popular.